Arizona Culinary Institute

 Contact Details

-Not only does ACI offer job placement services for students after graduation, they also offer a variety of student loans, scholarships and other benefits to assist students with bearing the cost of their studies.
-Tribal benefits, veterans' benefits and scholarships awarded for academic excellence are only a few of the financial aid programs that the institute offers and the following student loans are also advertized on their website:
+Not only does ACI offer job placement services for students after graduation; they also offer a variety of student loans, scholarships and other benefits to assist students with the cost of their studies.
+Tribal benefits, veterans' benefits and scholarships awarded for academic excellence are only a few of the financial aid programs that the institute offers.
+The following student loans are also featured on the school’s website:

 Summary of Courses Offered